Loading...

 Hydration

-Drink a glass of water before your meal.
-Staying hydrated can aid digestion and regulate blood sugar.
+Drink plenty of water before and during your meal.
+Staying hydrated helps in better digestion and can aid in controlling sugar spikes.

 healthspan-mbl